CCAgentOrg/QuestCraft/docs/privacy.md

 -   **Deleting Custom Quests:** You can manage and delete your saved custom quests from the **Settings** menu.
 -   **Complete Reset:** The **"Reset Application & Clear All Data"** button in the **Settings** menu will completely wipe all of the above data from your browser's `localStorage`, returning the app to its default state.

 Your privacy is paramount.
-By running entirely on the client side, we aim to give you both a powerful tool and complete control over your information.
+By offering both a convenient Community Gateway and a direct-to-provider API key option, we aim to give you both a powerful tool and complete control over your information.